rufer7/sbom-and-license-scanning-tryout/README.md

 For more details see [here](https://depscan.readthedocs.io/)

-> [!TIP]
-> You should plan enough time for the setup - in my experience, it is a little more complicated/expensive for .NET projects and solutions.
+> **NOTE:** You should plan enough time for the setup - in my experience, it is a little more complicated/expensive for .NET projects and solutions.

 </details>